Nepal Student Union: Nepal National Students Federation

 Nepal N.S.P. is one of the students unions of Nepal established before 2007, Fagun, 7.
 Later the students who believed on leftist ideology had felt another student association as a result Nepal National Student Federation was born.
 It became active against the Rana rein.

 Nepal Youth Party (Nepal Tarun Dal)

-Nepal Youth party was established as a socialist party on 10th Kartik 2010 B.S.
+Nepal Youth Party (Nepal Tarun Dal) was established as a socialist party on 10th Kartik 2010 B.S.
 The purpose of union or party was to aware the pessimist youths living in different parts of Nepal.
 The union got the unexpected support and belief from the energetic and politically conscious youths of the then period.
 The slogan was recited by the youths "Samajbad Jindabad" which was skyscraping all over the country.
 As a result, in many parts of country the branches of this organization began to be organized.
 It created a kind of optimism over the youths.